Thomas Fitzpatrick (trapper): Indian Agent

 In 1846, he became an Indian Agent of the Upper Platte and Arkansas River Valleys (a sizeable portion of present-day Colorado), and was well-respected by Native Americans and white settlers.
 He negotiated with Arapaho, Cheyenne, and Lakota Sioux of the Central Plains.
 Fitzpatrick was a negotiator for the Fort Laramie treaty of 1851, at the largest council ever assembled of Native Americans of the Plains.
 He was a negotiator for the Treaty of Fort Atkinson in July 1853 with the Plains Apache, Kiowa, and Comanche.

 Marriage

-In November 1849, Fitzpatrick formerly married Margaret Poisal, the daughter of a French-Canadian trapper John Poisal and Snake Woman an Arapaho woman.
+In November 1849, Fitzpatrick formally married Margaret Poisal, the daughter of a French-Canadian trapper John Poisal and Snake Woman (an Arapaho woman).
 She was the niece of Arapaho Chief Land Hand (Chief Niwot).
 Their son, Andrew Jackson Fitzpatrick, was born in 1850.
 Virginia Tomasine Fitzpatrick was born in 1854, after her father's death.

 Poisal served as an important translator for the Arapaho peoples and often worked alongside Fitzpatrick at important meetings.
 After his death, Poisal served as the official interpreter for the Arapaho during the Little Arkansas Treaty Council in 1865.